-Objects are apparent to us because a small cut of light that strike them is spread in the direction of our retinas.
-Invisibility cloak could make objects disappear from a range of vision.
+Objects are apparent to us because a small cut of light that strikes them is spread in the direction of our retinas.
+An invisibility cloak could make objects disappear from a range of vision.
 This can happen by taking advantage of the unusual optical properties of metamaterials.

-This invisibility cloak was developed by scientists from the University of California and the US department of energy’s Lawrence at Berkeley National Laboratory.
-It is flexible, incredibly thin, that can cover around microscopic objects of any shape and make them unfindable.
+A new invisibility cloak was developed by scientists from the University of California and the US department of energy’s Lawrence at Berkeley National Laboratory.
+It is flexible, incredibly thin, that can cover microscopic objects of any shape and make them unfindable.
 In the apparent pattern.
-The principles behind it, this technology should empower it to be scaled-up to hide microscopic item as well.
+The principles behind it this technology should empower it to be scaled up to hide microscopic items as well.

 This ultrathin cloak looks like a coat.
 It was easy to design and implement and is potentially scalable for hiding microscopic objects.

-Its group of mirrors and their adjusting capability to the object of approximate dimensions makes it so interesting.
-The clock is equipped with gold Nanoantennas and mirrors which adjust to the dimensions of an approximate shape object to conjointly act as a flat mirror.
+Its group of mirrors and their adjusting capability to the object of approximate dimensions make it so interesting.
+The clock is equipped with gold Nanoantennas and mirrors, which adjust to the dimensions of an approximate shape object to act as a flat mirror conjointly.

-The group made thin-film consists of magnesium fluoride, which is just a 50 nanometres thick.
-It is topped with an alternating pattern of little, brick shaped gold Nanoantennas of size 30 nanometres thick.
+The group made thin-film consists of magnesium fluoride, which is just 50 nanometres thick.
+It is topped with an alternating pattern of little, brick-shaped gold Nanoantennas of size 30 nanometres thick.
 Those bricks were arranged in 6 different sizes ranging from 30 to 220 nanometres long and 90 to 175 nanometres wide.

-The object was invisible because the gold Nanoantennas controlled the spreading light that reflects off of it.
+The object was invisible because the gold Nanoantennas controlled the spreading light that reflected off of it.
 Each different aspect fluctuation provided by each different Nanoantenna fully restores both the wavefront and the spreading light aspect.
-This makes objects remains perfectly hidden.
+This makes objects remain perfectly hidden.

-The cloak has on/off switch.
-It is as simple as reverting the fabric’s antinomy to actualize the false appearance or to clearly actualized in front of an unfamiliar person.
+The cloak has an on/off switch.
+It is as simple as reverting the fabric’s antinomy to actualize the false appearance or to actualize it in front of an unfamiliar person.

-The ultrathin cloak creates an effect that makes it appear like the light were striking a mirror and cloak and object wasn’t even there.
+The ultrathin cloak creates an effect that makes it appear like the light was striking a mirror, and the cloak and object weren’t even there.